 Ørsted announces latest round of grants for community projects around Liverpool Bay

-The recipients will each receive a share of the £112,500 windfall available under the fifth round of grants awarded by the Fund.
+The deserving recipients will each receive a share of the massive £116,500 windfall available under the sixth round of grants awarded by the Fund.

 Each year for the expected 25 year lifetime of the Burbo Bank Extension offshore wind farm, approximately £225,000 will be made available for community projects, which will benefit the local area.

-The 15 new projects join 58 other groups who have already benefited from grant support through the Fund which has given away over £560,000 since it launched in May 2015.
+The nine new projects join 73 other groups who have already benefited from grant support through the Fund, taking the total awarded to £675,000 since it launched in May 2015.

 The full list of organisations awarded grants under this round of the Community Benefit Fund are as follows:

 On hearing the good news the Trustees of The Docklands Trail charity said: “We are absolutely delighted to have been awarded the sum of £18,338 from the Burbo Bank Extension Community Fund.